TirthNandha/anonify/ProgressLog.md

     - made a check if email and username is not unique and displayd the message on screen

 ## day 10:
+    - optimized send otp button and signin button to user validation
+    - completed sign in page.

+## day 11: